 - Year five is part of Upper School.
 It is an important year to ensure pupils prepare for secondary school.

-- Pupils will be chosen at the end of this year as house captains and head boy and head girl ready for Year 6.
+- Pupils will be chosen at the end of this year as prefects and head boy and head girl ready for Year 6.
 We will be looking for good role models.

-- House Captains- children are chosen as perfect role-models and representatives for their house group across school.
+- Prefects- children are chosen as positive role-models across the school.

 - They are the oldest pupils in school.
 As the oldest children in school, it is their job is to be role models for younger pupils and to help others.